 Only a roofing contractor should fix inadequate roof drainage.
 DIY work on the drainage system might cause further problems.

 Each roof has a minimum slope that facilitates effective water flow.
-Extremely low roofs struggle to drain their water and might lead to ponding.
+Extremely low roofs in Colorado Springs will struggle to drain their water which might lead to ponding.
 For example, most roofing materials work well with a minimum slope of 2:12, which gives a 2-inch step for every foot (12 inches) of run.

 You might have to re-pitch your roof if an improper slope is a problem.
 Roof re-pitching is relatively costly, so you should try other solutions first.
 For example, additional drainage points might help, depending on the extent of the anomaly.
 Get a professional inspection of the roof to determine the best solution.